A Glug of Oil

 For the filling

-1. Melt the butter in a large pan.
-Add the shallots, carrots and celery and gently fry until soft, then add the garlic.
+1. Melt the butter in a large pan and add the shallots, carrots and celery, gently fry until soft, then add the garlic.
+Don't rush this as they won't cook in the oven.
+Putting a lid on the pan will help speed things up.

 Preheat the oven to 180°C/160°C Fan/Gas 4